Scott Long: Early human rights activism

 In 1992 Long accepted a senior Fulbright professorship teaching American studies at the University of Cluj-Napoca, Romania.
 There, together with a few underground Romanian activists, he became deeply involved in campaigning for LGBT rights in Romania, including campaigns against Article 200 of the Romanian penal code, a law dating from the Ceauşescu dictatorship that criminalized consensual homosexual acts with five years' imprisonment.

 Working independently from any institution, Long visited dozens of Romanian prisons over the following years, interviewing prisoners, linking them to legal assistance, and documenting torture and arbitrary arrest of lesbians as well as gay men.
 One of the first cases he investigated was that of Ciprian Cucu and Marian Mutașcu, two young men – respectively 17 and 19 – who had become lovers.
 Jailed for months, the two were tortured brutally.
 Soon after Marian Mutascu committed suicide.
 Long visited their home towns, interviewed family members, and confronted the arresting officer and prosecutors.
 Information he provided persuaded Amnesty International to recognize the two men as prisoners of conscience, the first time the organization had taken up the case of a couple jailed for their sexual orientation.
 The international pressure Long helped create won the two their freedom.

-Long was an outspoken voice on LGBT rights within Romania, participating in a controversial Bucharest conference on "Homosexuality: A human right?" organized in 1995 by the Dutch Embassy and UNESCO – the first public discussion of LGBT human rights in the country.
+Long was an outspoken voice on LGBTQ rights within Romania, participating in a controversial Bucharest conference on "Homosexuality: A human right?" organized in 1995 by the Dutch Embassy and UNESCO – the first public discussion of LGBTQ human rights in the country.
 He was a founding member of the Romanian gay and lesbian organization Accept.
 His documentation was crucial in persuading the Council of Europe to strengthen its stand on lesbian and gay issues, and to demand that Romania repeal its sodomy law.
 His work spearheaded a European campaign and contributed strongly to Romania's eventual repeal of Article 200 in 2001.

-In 1993 Long conducted the first-ever mission to Albania to investigate the state of LGBT rights and to meet with gay activists there, and his documentation of arrests and abuses helped lead to the repeal of that country's sodomy law.
+In 1993 Long conducted the first-ever mission to Albania to investigate the state of LGBTQ rights and to meet with gay activists there, and his documentation of arrests and abuses helped lead to the repeal of that country's sodomy law.